MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 3. Choose the **Shipment Method Mapping** action.
 This action automatically creates records for shipping methods defined in the [**Shipping**](https://www.shopify.com/admin/settings/payments) settings in your **Shopify admin**.
 4. In the **Name** field, you can see the name of the shipping method from Shopify.
 5. Enter the **Shipment Method Code** with the corresponding shipping method in [!INCLUDE[prod_short](../includes/prod_short.md)].
-1. TODO - added text below
-1. Enter **Shipping Charges Type** and **Shipping Charges No.** fields if you want to use diffent accounts for shipping fee, then defined in the the **Shipping Charges Account** field on the **Shopify Shop Card** page.
+6. To use different accounts for shipping fees than the account specified in the **Shipping Charges Account** field on the **Shopify Shop Card** page, fill in the **Shipping Charges Type** and **Shipping Charges No.** fields.
 The Shopify Connector supports the following types:

    * G/L Account
    * Item
    * Item Charge.
 Item Charge is automatically assigned to all items on the sales document.

 7. You can also find the **Shipping Agent Code** and **Shipping Agent Service Code** fields on the **Shopify Shipment Methods** page.
-If you fill them in, they populate the corresponding fields on the sales document in [!INCLUDE [prod_short](../includes/prod_short.md)].
+If you fill them in, they populate the corresponding fields on the sales document.

 > [!NOTE]
 > If multiple shipping charges are associated with a sales order, only one will be selected as the shipping method and assigned to the sales document.

-### Multiple shipping fees
+>

-Shopify lets you add multiple shipment fees to an order.
+> Shopify lets you add multiple shipment fees to an order.
 For example, by editing the order in the Shopify Admin.
 When you receive several shipping fees with a Shopify order, the Shopify Connector uses the first one to initialize the **Shipment Method Code**, **Shipping Agent Code**, and **Shipping Agent Service Code** fields in the header of the document.

-> [!NOTE]
+>
 > In some cases, Shopify merges multiple shipping rates into one value called **Shipping** and doesn’t transfer individual rates.

 ### Location mapping